jantrienes/util-scripts/README.md

 A collection of utility shell scripts.
 Mostly used under MacOS.

 ## Overview
 Following is a brief overview of the scripts included.
-Each scripts reports about its usage when it is invoked with the `--help` option.
+Each scripts reports about its usage when invoked with the `--help` flag.

 | Script          | Description                                                                                                                                   |
 |:----------------|:----------------------------------------------------------------------------------------------------------------------------------------------|